robertlewis339/solt-junior-react-tech-test/COMMENTS.md

 - I quite enjoyed this task there's some education value in it for me so I went over the specific time on figuring the API and props data.

+- If I had more time I would create CSS variables for more reuseable code